McLeod Street Pioneer Cemetery: History

 The main reason why the unsuitable site remained in use as Cairns' principal cemetery for at least 30 years, was the difficulty experienced in selecting a new location.
 As early as 1885, the trustees began to investigate alternative sites for a cemetery, and in May 1886, the colonial government, acting on the trustees' application, reserved for cemetery purposes a 40-acre site nearly four miles from town.
 In the process the McLeod Street cemetery reserves created in September and October 1877 were cancelled.
 The trustees immediately pointed out that half of Section 36, (allotments 1–5 and 16–20), was fenced and in use as a cemetery, and should be re-gazetted.
 Due to some confusion by the Lands Department, Section 36 was not re-proclaimed a cemetery reserve (R274) until June 1923.
 No burials had taken place in Section 35, and in 1908/09 it was divided into reserves for a morgue, endemic diseases hospital, and municipal purposes.
 It is now a reserve for electricity purposes.

 The 1886 cemetery reserve proved too difficult to access, and was cancelled in 1890 when a new cemetery of 40 acre was reserved from the former police paddock near Stratford.
 Although increased to over 45 acre in 1891, and located adjacent to the Cairns–Herberton railway, it was never used as a cemetery.
 In 1928 part of the reserve was resumed and subdivided into residential allotments for workers' housing, and the remaining reserve was cancelled in 1940.
 In the meantime, the cemetery reserve in Martyn Street had been proclaimed and opened for use in late 1916.

-The number of burials at the McLeod Street cemetery increased substantially after the turn of the century, and in August 1905 the Cairns Town Council, under the provisions of the Local Government Act of 1902, assumed trusteeship of the Cairns General Cemetery.
+The number of burials at the McLeod Street cemetery increased substantially after the turn of the century, and in August 1905 the Cairns Town Council, under the provisions of the Local Government Act 1902, assumed trusteeship of the Cairns General Cemetery.
 Technically, this trusteeship referred to the 1890 cemetery reserve near Stratford, but the Cairns Town Council interpreted it as giving them control of the McLeod Street cemetery.
 This control was not made official until 1923.